The Most Common Cause of Constipation in Dogs is Incorrect Diet…

 2. Fibre Eases Constipation in Dogs

-Fibre in the diet is incredible stuff.
+Fibre will ease constipation in dogs.
+Fibre is amazing.
 It can be used to soften or firm up poo depending on what is required (for more on this process please see anal glands in dogs).
 In this case, we want to add fibre, as fibre here acts like a little sponge, absorbing water into the stool, making it softer, wetter and easier to pass (think of all-bran in the human diet!).

 - Steamed and chopped green fibrous veg such as green beans (from frozen)